-The International Federation of Sports Physical Therapy (IFSPT) is a worldwide Federation which represents national Sports Physiotherapy organisations.
-The intention of IFSPT is to be the international resource for Sports Physiotherapists to promote their profession through professional medical organisations.
+The International Federation of Sports Physical Therapy (IFSPT) is a worldwide Federation which represents national sports physical therapy organisations.
+The intention of IFSPT is to be the international resource for sports physical therapists to promote the profession.
 IFSPT is a recognised subgroup of the World Confederation of Physical Therapy (WCPT).
 The IFSPT works with Member Organizations and their individual members to provide services to people and athletes of all ages and abilities for safe participation in sport and physical activity, through excellence in education, research, practice, and clinical specialization.

 It is based in Spaarndam in the Netherlands.

-- Advance the professional interest and stature of Sports Physiotherapy worldwide
+- Advance the professional interest and stature of sports physical therapy

-- Improve the quality of Sports Physiotherapy worldwide in terms of knowledge, skills and professional responsibility
+- Improve the quality of sports physical therapy in terms of knowledge, skills and professional responsibility

-- Facilitate efforts to conduct research in order to promote evidence based Sports Physiotherapy
+- Facilitate efforts to conduct research in order to promote evidence-based sports physical therapy

 - Encourage communication and exchange of educational and professional information through various media

 - Utilise organisational structure and policy to promote international harmonisation

 IFSPT encourages high standards of sports physical therapy by keeping the athlete at the central focus.
 In particular, we are concerned with the performance of the athlete, teamwork, complementary expertise and skills, and multidisciplinary guidelines.